ExoMol/bib/README.md

 ### Making Changes

-Chances are, if you are making ammendments to a certain .bib file then others will also need this change as well.
+Chances are, if you are making amendments to a certain .bib file then others will also need this change as well.
 The process to change a bib file, and upload back to GitHub repo (folder) is as follows:

 1. Edit/Create file as normal
 1. Make change(s) and save